Aelto/tw3-cahirc-language/README.md

  - [x] _unstable_: Macros, support for recursive macros (macros that generate calls to macros)
  - [ ] For..in loops
  - [x] Constant primitive variables in the global scope (macro constants)
- - [x] Lambdas, can be achieved using macros
+ - [x] Lambdas, can be achieved with & without macros.
+Lambdas can be stored in variables as well
  - [ ] Closures
  - [x] Variable declarations anywhere in function bodies
  - [ ] some forms of static analysis, or at least syntax validation